-Huntsville is home to so many exciting events during the holidays, but one of the most treasured traditions is the Huntsville Botanical Garden's Galaxy of Lights.
+Huntsville is home to so many exciting events during the holidays, but for 25 years one of the most treasured traditions is the Huntsville Botanical Garden's Galaxy of Lights.
 What is the Galaxy of Lights?
-Its millions of lights that Clark Griswold only hopes to aspire to at Christmas.
+It's millions of lights that Clark Griswold only hopes to aspire to at Christmas.
 The Galaxy of Lights is two and a half miles of Rocket City engineering at its best.

-- Grab dinner before or bring it along with you in the car (or pack drinks/snacks)
+- Grab dinner before or bring it along with you in the car (or pack drinks/snacks).

-- Make sure all your car windows are clean - you don’t want to obstruct the view
+- Make sure all your car windows are clean - you don’t want to obstruct the view.

-- Everyone should take a potty break before going to Galaxy
+- Everyone should take a potty break before going to Galaxy.

-- Pups in the car are welcome, but Fido won’t be able to get out
+- Pups in the car are welcome, but Fido won’t be able to get out.

-- Turn the radio to 98.5 for special Galaxy of Lights music and facts
+- Turn the radio to 98.5 for special Galaxy of Lights music and facts.

-- Make sure your headlights are off so everyone in front of you can enjoy the lights
+- Make sure your headlights are off so everyone in front of you can enjoy the lights.

 - Carpool!
-Get the most for your money - Galaxy charges per car
+Get the most for your money - Galaxy charges per car.

-- Clean your camera lens - a dirty lens can cause those light flares in photos
+- Clean your camera lens - a dirty lens can cause those light flares in photos.

-- Thank every person you see, 99% of them are completely volunteering their time in the cold!
+- Thank every person you see, 99% of them are completely volunteering their time in the cold.

 Galaxy of Lights is a family holiday tradition at our house.
 The money helps support the Huntsville Botanical Garden during the winter months and that is a mission we can totally get behind.
 If you go to Galaxy of Lights and find yourself in a long line - that may not be moving very fast - just remember the reason for the season and that everyone is working very hard to make the line as efficient as possible.
 Just sit back and relax with your friends and family.
 Personally, we enjoyed a fun game of “Heads Up” while we waited (app on our phone).
 Make sure to add Galaxy of Lights to your list of holiday to-dos.
 It will become a family tradition in no time!